State College, PA - Centre County Adds 9 New COVID-19 Cases -

 Centre County Adds 9 New COVID-19 Cases

-The county also had 148 new negative test results.
-A total of 5,918 patients in Centre County have tested negative for the virus.
+Centre County also had 120 new negative test results.
+A total of 6,589 patients in the county have tested negative for the virus.

-In the past two weeks, Centre County has added 57 new cases of the virus.
+Four new cases were reported among residents of Centre County nursing homes.
+A total of 29 residents and 18 employees at three long-term care facilities in the county have tested positive for the virus

-Statewide, the health department reported 994 additional positives on Wednesday, increasing Pennsylvania's total to 97,665.
-According to DOH, 246 of the new cases are in Allegheny County and 135 in Philadelphia.
+In the past two weeks, Centre County has added 60 new cases.

-A total of 870,984 patients in Pennsylvania have tested negative, an increase of 20,372 since Tuesday.
+Statewide, the health department reported 711 new positives, increasing Pennsylvania's total to 101,738.

-Over the past seven days, 139,819 COVID-19 tests have been administered with 5,372 positive test results, according to the health department.
+A total of 938,175 patients in Pennsylvania have tested negative, an increase of 11,823 since Sunday.
+Over the past seven days, 153,838 COVID-19 tests have been administered in Pennsylvania with 5,613 positive test results.

-DOH also reported 26 new deaths attributed to the virus statewide, bringing Pennsylvania's total to 6,957.
-For Centre County, the health department has reported a total of eight COVID-19 deaths, the most recent on July 5.
-The Centre County Coroner's Office has only confirmed six, the most recent of those on May 27.
-Because the health department lists deaths by county of residency, it's possible a county resident died in another part of the state.
+The health department also reported three new deaths attributed to the virus statewide, bringing Pennsylvania's total to 7,018.

-Across the state, 667 COVID-19 patients are hospitalized, with 88 requiring use of a ventilator as of noon on Wednesday.
+Across the state, 706 COVID-19 patients are hospitalized, with 92 requiring use of a ventilator as of noon on Monday.
+In Centre County, two COVID-19 patients are hospitalized.

 Centre County's cases by zip code are: